eshion/vim-sftp-sync/README.md

 vim-sftp-sync
 ============

-Automatic sync SFTP for buffers in vim
+Automatic sync SFTP,FTP,... for buffers in vim

 Installation
 ----

-Install using [vundle],[pathogen] or your favorite Vim package manager.
+Install using [bundle],[vundle],[pathogen] or your favorite Vim package manager.

 Usage
 ----